-Hani doesn’t explain her choice either.
-She teaches at a state-Ultra-orthodox school in a 3rd-grade class.
-Hani chooses to teach the Ultra-orthodox adaptation (from the reader) to Aesop’s fable “The ant and the grasshopper.”
+Hani, who teaches a 3rd-grade class at a state-ultra-orthodox school, doesn’t explain her choice either.
+Hani chose to teach an adaptation of Aesop’s fable “The ant and the grasshopper”, which was in the reader used at the school.
 It’s an allegorical and rhymed passage, but in order to adapt it to the Jewish world of values the ending was changed.
-The ant doesn’t leave the lazy grasshopper to freeze in the cold, but proves him wrong, teaches him moral values and also mercies him and takes him into her home.
+The ant doesn’t leave the lazy grasshopper to freeze in the cold, but proves him wrong, teaches him moral values, and also has mercy on him and takes him into her home.

-A similar example can be found in Mirit’s lesson, a teacher for a 6th-grade girls’ class at a Chabad elementary school.
-The school board and staff are Ultra-orthodox and belong to the Chabad Hassidism, the teaching contents are unique to them, acknowledged and approved by the Ministry of Education.
-Although the school has a reader of literary works, Mirit chooses to teach a song by Zelda (a religious non-Ultra-orthodox poet), “Each of us has a name.”
+A similar example can be found in Mirit’s lesson, for a 6th-grade girls’ class at an ultra-orthodox school elementary school affiliated with the movement of Chabad Hassidim.
+The school board and staff are ultra-orthodox and affiliated with Chabad.
+The teaching contents are unique to them, acknowledged and approved by the Ministry of Education.
+Although the school has a reader of literary works, Mirit chose to teach a poem by Zelda (a religious but not ultra-orthodox poet), titled “Each of us has a name.”

-In the lesson plan that was attached to the recording of the lesson, she remarks: “The song will be taught in Bat Mitzvah lessons, as part of the subject “Identity – the unique imminence of Man’s personality.”
-The poem appears in the appendix of literary works for the linguistic education curriculum of the Ministry of Education recommended literary works for teaching in 5th-6th grades.
-Mirit doesn’t explain to her students why she has chosen to teach that song, but choosing the poem“Each of us has a name” for teaching in a Chabad institute is not a triviality, since there is extra rigor on teaching only literary works which were written by artists who belong in the Hassidism, and Zelda didn’t belong in the Hassidism as an adult woman.
-However, as part of the pre-reading activity, the teacher tells her students that before Zelda got married, she was named Zelda Shneorson, and that she came from a rooted Ultra-orthodox family of distinguished lineage, which accounts for the fact that her songs are taught in the Ultra-orthodox school network.
-The explanation provided by the teacher constitutes a religious justification for teaching the song.
+In the lesson plan that accompanied the recording of the lesson, she wrote: “The poem will be taught in Bat Mitzvah lessons, as part of the subject: ‘Identity – the unique essence of an individual’s personality’.
+The poem appears in the appendix of recommended literary works for the Ministry of Education’s linguistic- education curriculum for 5th-6th grades.
+Mirit didn’t explain to her students why she chose to teach that poem The choice to teach this poem in a Chabad institute is not trivial, since there is extra emphasis on teaching only literary works by authors affiliated with the Chabad Hassidim, and Zelda was not affiliated with this movement as an adult.
+However, as part of the pre-reading activity, the teacher told her students that before the author got married, her name was Zelda Shneorson, and she came from an ultra-orthodox family of distinguished lineage, which explains the fact that her poems are taught in the ultra-orthodox school system.
+The explanation provided by the teacher constituted a religious justification for teaching the poem.

-Shuli, Bat Sheva and Limor chose to teach stories from the reader without explaining their choices or connecting them to certain events.
-Both Shuli and Bat Sheva teach 6th-grade girls’ classes in the same network of schools (in schools located in two different cities), whereas Limor teaches a 3rd-grade class in a different network of schools and has chosen to teach the book “Foxy is making friends” by Adam Ralf.
-This is a surprising choice, because it’s not written by an Ultra-orthodox author and it’s an exceptional phenomenon.
+Three other teachers, Shuli, Bat Sheva, and Limor chose to teach stories from the reader without explaining their choices or connecting them to certain events.
+Both Shuli and Bat Sheva teach 6th-grade girls’ classes in the same network of schools (located in two different cities).
+Limor teaches a 3rd-grade class in a different network of schools.
+She chose to teach the book “Foxy is Making Friends” by Adam Ralf.
+This is a surprising and exceptional choice, because it’s not written by an ultra-orthodox author.

-From the above examples one can learn that there is no significant difference between the sectors in the generic division of the literary works which the teachers chose to teach, but there is a significant difference in the State religious-education teachers’ need to choose a literary work in the context of the students’ everyday lives.
-One may note that all the State religious school teachers, except for one, chose to teach the literary work in a certain context, and tended to explain to their students why they were teaching that literary work, in the context of what was occurring, as opposed to the Ultra-orthodox-education teachers who did not explain their choices.
+These examples show that there was no significant difference between the sectors in the general division of the literary works the teachers chose.
+However, there was a significant difference in that the teachers in state-religious schools seem to need to choose literary works that connect to the students’ everyday lives.
+All but one of the teachers in state-religious schools chose literary works based on a certain context, and they tended to explain to their students why they were learning that literary work in that context.
+In contrast, the teachers in the ultra-orthodox schools did not explain their choices.

 Discussion